Data Privacy Day on January 28 highlights the value of personal information.

 Get involved - upcoming events

-Contest and other on-campus events: Throughout the month of January, McGill will be hosting a data privacy contest and a variety of other events promoting awareness of data privacy.
+Contest and other events: Throughout the month of January, McGill will be hosting a data privacy contest and a variety of other events promoting awareness of data privacy.
 View the calendar

 Learn more about data privacy in Canada at the following websites: